Looking for a getaway from the city and the perfect day trip from Barcelona?

 Things to do and see in Girona

-Of course, if you can get a booking and can afford it, El Celler de Can Roca, several times chosen Best Restaurant in the world and currently second, is in Girona too.
-If you can’t get a reservation there, try their ice cream parlour, Rocambolesc wuere you can try interesting flavour combinations with the same pedigree.
+Of course, if you can get a booking and can afford it, El Celler de Can Roca, several times chosen Best Restaurant in the world and currently in the Hall of Fame, is in Girona too.
+If you can’t get a reservation there, try their ice cream parlour, Rocambolesc where you can sample interesting flavour combinations with the same pedigree.

 Best time to go